 If there's something wrong with a device, you need to know about it from a small group of people before everyone blasts you on the review board and sinks the product.

-It can be easy to take negative reviews personally but look at them as an opportunity to improve.
+It can be easy to take negative reviews personally but not all negative reviews are harmful – you can look at them as an opportunity to improve.
 The customer must've initially liked quite a bit about it (or else they wouldn't have purchased it), and they want it to be as good as it can be.

 Negative Reviews Prove Sales Velocity

-Yes, everyone hates negative reviews.
+Yes, everyone hates and wants to remove negative reviews.
 But you know what sellers hate more?
 No reviews.

 Reviews of any kind are proof that something on your site is working.
 Maybe it's the blurb, the product images, or the ads, but something is causing that item to move off of the shelves.
-That's a good thing.
+So even negative Amazon reviews can be a good thing.

 Truthfully, mixed reviews are better than no reviews.
 You have money in your pocket, increased brand awareness, and proof that some part of the customer segment is responding.
 You can work with that.